Overview of Alaska Testing Requirements

 - However, Praxis tests will continue to be available in a paper-delivered format as required for ADA accommodations.

-- Alaska requires a Social Security number (SSN) in order to process educator certification paperwork.
+- Alaska requires a Social Sevcurity number (SSN) in order to process educator certification paperwork.
 ETS does not require your SSN for its own purposes but will submit it to Alaska with your test results.
 Failure to provide your SSN will delay processing of your certification application.

 For initial certification in Alaska, all candidates need to: